alunodoisgte/prep/chrome/README.md

 # [⏪ Google Chrome Web Browser](/README.md)

-In this lesson you learn to download, and install Chrome if you do not already have it, why you would want to, and how to setup Chrome for use at SkilStak™ including how to prevent your information from being stolen with Incognito.
+In this lesson you learn to download, and install Chrome if you do not already have it, why you want to use it, and how to setup Chrome for use at SkilStak™ including how to prevent your information from being stolen with Incognito.

+> 🍎 In many cases Chrome is already installed and students simply need
+> to learn how to use it and why.

 ## Table of Contents